Our mentoring programs offer unique models for each match to grow and thrive.

 Littles in this program are matched with Bigs who live or work in Hampshire County.
 These Bigs can be college students, working folks, or retirees who have a few extra hours each week to spend with a child, and access to a vehicle.
 These matches are often able to meet year-round.

-car.
-These Littles meet with their Bigs on campus after school once per week during the school year to eat dinner, hang out, and then ride the bus home.
+In our Kids-to-Campus programs, Littles are matched with college students at Amherst College, UMass Amherst, Smith College or Mt.
+Holyoke and they meet with their Bigs on campus after school once per week during the school year.
+They eat dinner, hang out on campus, and then ride the bus home.
 UMass students in site-based matches take a one-semester course about community service learning when they join the program.

 AMP is a program in partnership with the Rudd Adoption Research Program at UMass for children and college students who are adopted.
 These are community matches, but the college students take a bi-weekly class to learn more about adoption as part of their participation in the program.